-- Claim all company profiles
+- Claim all business profiles

-The first step is to ensure that the company profiles for each of the domains included in the merge have been claimed.
+The first step is to ensure that the business profiles for each of the domains included in the merge have been claimed.
 If you’re not sure how to claim a profile, check out this article.

-We only accept merge requests from an Admin User of all the company profiles that are included in the merge.
+We only accept merge requests from an Admin User of all the profiles that are included in the merge.
 Make sure that the email address you use when submitting your merge request form is the same as the email address you use as an Admin User of your Trustpilot Business account(s).
 Read this article to find out more about adding Admin Users to a business account(s).

 - Check that all domains are on the same subscription plan

-Because all merging company profiles will permanently become one combined main profile, we need all the domains that are included in the merge to be kept together as ‘one package’, on the same subscription plan.
+Because all merging profiles will permanently become one combined main profile, we need all the domains that are included in the merge to be kept together as ‘one package’, on the same subscription plan.
 If all your domains are on the Free plan, that’s fine.
 If you are on a paid subscription plan, you should talk to your Customer Success manager about adding all the domains involved to your subscription (there may be an additional charge for adding domains).